Atiyah-Segal completion for the Hermitian K-theory of Symplectic Groups: Introduction

 \emph{Acknowledgement}: This research was conducted in the framework of the DFG- funded research training group GRK 2240: \emph{Algebro-Geometric Methods in Algebra, Arithmetic and Topology}.
 The second author was supported by the ERC through the project QUADAG.
 This paper is part of a project that has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No. 832833).
+The first author thanks Marc Hoyois for explaining several details in \cite{hoyois20cdh}.
 The second author would like to thank Chris Schommer-Pries and Denis-Charles Cisinski for helpful comments on model structures on simplicial presheaves.
+We also kindly thank the anonymous referee for their detailed comments and suggestions.